 Updates marked as Level 1 doesn’t make OS-level changes at all.
 Then comes the Level 2 which is carried by most of the update packages.
 Level 3 includes updates like desktop environments, toolkits, libraries, etc. which affect multiple applications.
 Similarly, sensitive updates and the ones affecting the kernel are marked as Level 4.
 Cases rare that the system would likely download update marked as Level 5, these mostly dangerous or broken.

 Linux Mint 18.2 now includes support for Ubuntu HWE kernels in kernel updates.

 The inclusion of a new CLI utility called miniupdate-tool makes it easier for the users to list, install, and schedule system updates by writing scripts, routines, and cron jobs.
 The tool supports regular update manager features like security updates, level selection, blacklisting, etc.

 Another set of visual changes to the Linux Mint 18.2 is applied to the XPlayer application.
 To make the player look neat and clean, the controls and seek bar have been placed in line, along with the removal of the bottom status bar.
 Various bug fixes have been made including errors in the on-screen display.

 Linux Mint 18.2 also brings changes to Xed text editor application.
-The ‘word wrap’ feature, earlier a part of editor’s Preferences, it can now be seen in the Menu.
-Update Xed also comes with an option to sort multiple selected lines using the F10 key.
+The ‘word wrap’ feature, earlier a part of editor’s Preferences, can now be seen in the Menu.
+Updated Xed also comes with an option to sort multiple selected lines using the F10 key.

 If you have something to add, drop your thoughts and feedback.